emilbratt/OTGT/Handhield/register_item_location/raspberry_pi/README.md

 Everything else happens in the background by the application/daemon.py. that is invoked as a background task by systemd.
+You do not need to do anything in addition to scanning items and shelves.

-Turn off / disconnect power when done
+Disconnect power when done (no need for gracefull power off here)